daliaabbruciati/daliaabbruciati/README.md

 -----------------------------------------------

 * 🌍  Based in Italy
-* 🧠  Proficient in ReactJs, NextJS, Remix, TailwindCSS
+* 🧠  Proficient in ReactJs, NextJS, Remix, React-router, TailwindCSS
-* ✉️  You can contact me at [daliaabbruciati@gmail.com](mailto:daliaabbruciati@gmail.com)
+* ✉️  You can contact me at [dalia.abbruciati@gmail.com](mailto:daliaabbruciati@gmail.com)

 ## Tech stack ⚙️